 At present, the need to park our cars means the addition of up to 400 square feet (on average) to a property; of which can’t be used as living space.
 Self-driving cars will eliminate the need for garages.
 According to research by McKinsey, the combination of self-driving vehicles and ride-sharing will reduce the space allocated to parking by up to 25 percent.
 The result is 61 billion square feet of extra living space around the country.

 In fact, some real estate developers are already taking this inevitable change into account when designing buildings.
-For instance, the floor-to-ceiling heights in garages are increasing to make it easier to rennovate existing parking spots for residential or office use at a later date.
+For instance, the floor-to-ceiling heights in garages are increasing to make it easier to renovate existing parking spots for residential or office use at a later date.

 Less Traffic on the Roads

-Commute time might fall as fewer city dwellers means less traffic.
+Commute time might fall as fewer city-dwellers means less traffic.
 The prediction of a reduction in the number of vehicles on the road is already becoming a reality.
 Take for example Uber’s initiative in Pittsburg, where there is already a group of self-driving Uber cars on the roads and the company’s CEO believes the company’s entire fleet will be driverless by 2030.

-An advantage for purchasing a self-driving car is the ability to utilize and profit off of it, even if you’re not the passenger.
+An advantage of purchasing a self-driving car is the ability to utilize and profit off of it, even if you’re not the passenger.
 For example, you could make extra money by acting as an on-demand cab service like Uber or Lyft.
 People will use an app to arrange a ride and use your hi-tech vehicle to do the work, essentially allowing you to make money while you sleep!

 As far as the real estate market is concerned, the impact is obvious.
 As mentioned above, cities will organically expand away from the center without dismantling our daily lives.
 This will be great for commercial real estate developers as they can profit by building shopping centers to meet the needs of the increasing number of suburban consumers.